openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : A string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange] can be retrieved.
 This parameter MUST be present when `presentation_definition_uri` parameter, or a `scope` value representing a Presentation Definitionis is not present.
 See (#request_presentation_definition_uri) for more details.

 `client_metadata`:
 : OPTIONAL.
 This parameter enables Verifier's metadata to be passed in a single, self-contained parameter.
 The value is a JSON object containing metadata values.
-The `client_metadata` parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object.
+The `client_metadata` parameter value is represented in an Authorization Request as a UTF-8 encoded JSON object.
 MUST NOT be present if `client_metadata_uri` parameter is present.

 `client_metadata_uri`:
 : OPTIONAL.
 This parameter enables Verifier's metadata to be passed by reference, rather than by value.
 The value is a URL referencing a resource containing a Verifier's metadata object.
 The scheme used in the `client_metadata_uri` value MUST be https.
 The `client_metadata_uri` value MUST be reachable by the Wallet.
 MUST NOT be present if `client_metadata` parameter is present.

 `client_id_scheme`:
 : OPTIONAL.
 A string identifying the scheme of the value in the `client_id` Authorization Request parameter (Client Identifier scheme).
 The Verifier uses this parameter to indicate how the Wallet is supposed to interpret the Client Identifier and associated data in the process of Client identification, authentication, and authorization.
-A certain Client Identifier scheme MAY require the Verifier to sign the request as means of authentication and/or pass additional request parameters and require the Wallet to process those additional request parameters.
+A certain Client Identifier scheme MAY require the Verifier to sign the Authorization Request as means of authentication and/or pass additional parameters and require the Wallet to process them.
 The `client_id_scheme` parameter enables deployments of this specification to use different mechanisms to obtain and validate Client metadata beyond the scope of [@!RFC6749].
 If the parameter is not present, the Wallet MUST behave as specified in [@!RFC6749].
 See (#client_metadata_management) for the values defined by this specification.
 The `client_id_scheme` parameter namespaces the respective Client Identifier.
-This means if a request uses the `client_id_scheme` parameter, the Wallet MUST interpret the Client Identifier of the Verifier in the context of the Client Identifier scheme.
+This means if an Authorization Request uses the `client_id_scheme` parameter, the Wallet MUST interpret the Client Identifier of the Verifier in the context of the Client Identifier scheme.
 If the same Client Identifier is used with different Client Identifier schemes, those occurences MUST be treated as different Verifiers.
 Note that the Verifier needs to determine which Client Identifier schemes the Wallet supports prior to sending the Authorization Request in order to choose a supported scheme.

 Presentation Definition is a JSON Object that articulates what Verifiable Presentation(s) the Verifier is requesting to be presented as defined in Section 5 of [@!DIF.PresentationExchange].